-A. Manage and protect environmentally sensitive areas within the City as well as detail such areas that have been previously identified in The Denton Plan.

-B. Protect the natural and ecological resources that are essential elements of the City's health and community character and which provide irreplaceable plant and wildlife habitat;

-C. Establish a development framework for the City that is respective of private property rights, while encouraging them to be used responsibly for the benefit of the entire community;

-D. Preserve and enhance the City's distinctive community character and quality of life by ensuring that its natural and built environments are consistent with the community vision and values embodied in The Denton Plan.

-E. Establish regulations that conform to the requirements of the state and federal government regarding air quality, water quality and environmental protection.

-F. This Subchapter is adopted pursuant to authority vested under the City's charter, and Texas Local Government Code, Chapters 211, 212, and 551.
+- A. Manage and protect environmentally sensitive areas within the City. - B. Protect the natural and ecological resources that are essential elements of the City's health and community character and which provide irreplaceable plant and wildlife habitat; - C. Establish a development framework for the City that is respective of private property rights, while encouraging them to be used responsibly for the benefit of the entire community; - D. Preserve and enhance the City's distinctive community character and quality of life by ensuring that its natural and built environments are consistent with the community vision and values embodied in The Denton Plan. - E. Establish regulations that conform to the requirements of the state and federal government regarding air quality, water quality, and environmental protection. - F. This Subchapter is adopted pursuant to authority vested under the City's charter, and Texas Local Government Code, Chapters 211, 212, and 501.

-35.17.2 Application.
+35.17.2 Application

-A. The standards of this Subchapter shall apply to all land and all development within the corporate limits of the City, except as otherwise specifically provided for in this Subchapter.

-B. The floodplain standards of this Subchapter shall apply to all land and all development within the extraterritorial jurisdiction of the City.

-C. The type of regulation applicable to the land depends upon the classification in which the land is placed, as provided in this Chapter.
+- A. The standards of this Subchapter shall apply to all land and all development within the corporate limits of the City, except as otherwise specifically provided for in this Subchapter. - B. The floodplain standards of this Subchapter shall apply to all land and all development within the extraterritorial jurisdiction of the City. - C. The type of regulation applicable to the land depends upon the classification in which the land is placed, as provided in this Chapter.
 If those regulations conflict with other regulations of this Subchapter, the more stringent of the two regulations shall apply.